Polymer/old-docs-site/articles/spa.md

 ## App structure
 {:style="clear:both"}

-Designing a layout is one of your first tasks when starting a project.
+Designing a layout is one of the first tasks when starting a project.
 As part of its [core element collection](/docs/elements/core-elements.html), Polymer has several [layout elements](/docs/elements/layout-elements.html) (`<core-header-panel>`, `<core-drawer-panel>`, `<core-toolbar>`) for scaffolding an application's structure.
-These components are useful by themselves, but for an even quicker start, check out `<core-scaffold>`.
-It starts you off with a responsive, mobile layout by assembling several of the foundational elements.
+These components are useful by themselves, but for an even quicker start, we're going to focus on `<core-scaffold>`.
+It starts you off with a responsive mobile layout by assembling several of the foundational elements.

 `<core-scaffold>`'s children are arranged by specifying attributes and/or using specific tags.
 For example, using a `<nav>` element creates the app drawer.
 Alternatively, you can use the `navigation` attribute on any element (e.g `<core-header-panel navigation>`).
 The toolbar is designated with the `tool` attribute.
 All other children end up in the main content area.

+**Example**

 <pre>
 &lt;body unresolved fullbleed&gt;